joomla/accessibility/docs/custom-elements/Form-Toogle-switches.md

    Toggle buttons require a full press-and-release cycle to change their value.
 Activating it once changes the value to true, and activating it another time changes the value back to false.

    The aria-pressed attribute is similar but not identical to the aria-checked attribute.
-Operating systems support pressed on buttons and checked on checkboxes
+Operating systems support 'pressed', on buttons and 'checked', on checkboxes

 ### Why is it important?